jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/optimization.md

 1. Setting only resource limits _will make_ k8s assume the same in resource
    requests, but setting only resource requests _will not make_ k8s assume any resource limits.

+1. Setting resource requests improves the reliability of the container's execution.
+Setting resource limits improves the consistency of the execution of the specific container and other containers on the nodes.

 1. Requested memory is reserved and unavailable for other containers on a node to use, but any requested CPU can be used by other containers until its required by the requesting container.

 1. A container running out of memory is typically terminated and restarted as a process is killed by a _Out Of Memory Killer_ (OOMKiller).
 When this happens you should see a trace of it by using `kubectl describe pod --namespace <k8s-namespace> <k8s-pod-name>` and `kubectl logs --previous --namespace <k8s-namespace> <k8s-pod-name>`.

 1. A container starved of CPU could act up in many unique ways and is harder to debug.
 Various timeouts can be clues to suspect CPU starvation.

 1. When scheduling a Pod on a node, the [_effective requests/limits_](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#resources) are considered.
 As a Pod's init containers are run in sequence before the Pod's main containers are started, the effective requests/limits are calculated as the highest of the init containers requests/limits and the sum of the main containers requests/limits.

 1. Software may not be able to make use of more than 1 CPU because it doesn't support running code concurrently across multiple CPU cores.
 The `hub` pod running JupyterHub in Python and the `proxy` pod running